ajfisher/jsiot-explorer/3_sensors/temperature/README.md

 If you look at the [phant stream](http://localhost:8080/streams) and then select your temperature logger, you should see the data in there.

+## Going further

+* Use the temperature to change the colour of a light
+* Create a heatmap of your environment with multiple temperature sensors